cjmet/AhMediaPlayer/README.md

 ## Project Plan
 Create a music library Web API and simple Media Player
 * ### General To-Do List
-- [ ] Learn how to package the App for distribution
+- [ ] Save Method, Playlist Order, and other standard playlist controls.
 - [ ] More API work?
 Where do we go from here with the API?
 - [ ] Repository Pattern and Interfaces
 - [ ] MauiProgramLogic, General SOLID Principles, Refactoring, Model views, General Logic, more organized engineering and design.